-We also extended our Gardens and Health programme in 2023.
-In addition to our annual donations to Horatio's Garden, Maggie's and the Army Benevolent Fund, the Trustees agreed donations to Mencap, Sue Ryder and Thrive for specific garden projects that each charity will carry out.
-Since its inception in 2016 with the publication of the King's Fund report Gardens and Health, commissioned by the National Garden Scheme, we have donated nearly £2.3 million to different charities under this programme.
+We continued to extend our Gardens and Health programme in 2024 with increased overall donations.
+In addition to our annual donations to Horatio's Garden, Maggie's and the Army Benevolent Fund, the Trustees agreed donations to the John King Brain Tumour Trust and Preston Cancer Care for specific garden projects and to The Country Trust for its work with schoolchildren.
+Since its inception in 2016 with the publication of the King's Fund report Gardens and Health, commissioned by the National Garden Scheme, we have donated nearly £3 million to different charities under this programme.

 We continue with our annual donations to charities which support or train gardeners and we are very pleased to make the significant contribution to the gardening and horticultural industry which this involves.
-As well as our ongoing support for Perennial, one of the National Garden Scheme's most long-standing beneficiaries, we make a major contribution to English Heritage's Historic and Botanic Garden Training Programme and to the Professional Gardener's Trust, as well as funding individual apprentices at the Garden Museum and the National Botanic Garden, Wales.
+As well as our ongoing support for Perennial, one of the National Garden Scheme's most long-standing beneficiaries, we make major donations to English Heritage's Historic and Botanic Garden Training Programme and to the Professional Gardener's Trust, as well as funding individual apprentices at the Garden Museum and the National Botanic Garden, Wales.

-The fourth area of the National Garden Scheme's charitable donations is our Community Garden Grants programme which continues to grow impressively.
-After an unprecedented number of applications from all over the England, Wales and Northern Ireland, the Trustees agreed to donate a total of £260,000 to fund 86 different projects.
-This brings the total number of community gardens supported to nearly 300, facilitating their unique combination of diversity and inclusion to communities all over England, Wales and Northern Ireland.
-In many cases the projects introduce people to both gardening and to the National Garden Scheme and provide a welcome facility or refuge for many who otherwise have no access to a garden or wider green space.
+The fourth area of the National Garden Scheme's charitable donations is our Community Garden Grants programme which grows impressively.
+After an unprecedented number of applications from all over England, Wales and Northern Ireland, the Trustees agreed to donate a total of £232,000 to fund 90 different projects.
+This brings the total number of community gardens supported to nearly 400 with more than £900,000 in grants facilitating their unique combination of diversity and inclusion to communities all over England, Wales and Northern Ireland.
+In many cases the projects introduce people to both gardening and to the National Garden Scheme for the first time and provide a welcome facility and refuge for many who otherwise have no access to a garden or wider green space.